-Finally the insurance came through and I was good to proceed with surgery, but suddenly I wasn’t so keen.
-Nothing wrong with emergency medical care in Thailand, but seriously, who wants a 6 inch hole and surgery so far from home?
-Alyson and the boys were still far away on Koh Phangan, but that huge private hospital room, more like a studio, with half a dozen Thai nurses in high heels longer than their skirts wasn’t all bad.
-Kick ass emergency medical care here in Thailand!
+Finally, the insurance came through and I was good to proceed with surgery, but suddenly I wasn’t so keen.
+There is nothing wrong with emergency medical care in Thailand, but seriously, who wants a 6 inch hole and surgery so far from home?
+I was in a Thai private hospital on Koh Samui, my wife and kids were still far away on Koh Phangan.
+My huge private hospital room, more like a studio, with half a dozen Thai nurses in high heels longer than their skirts wasn’t all that bad.
+Kickass emergency medical care here in Thailand!

 After all the prep work was complete I got settled with the TV and Wi-Fi.
-I spoke to Alyson, family and various others by phone and by Facebook.
+I spoke to my wife, family and various others by phone and by Facebook.
 A lovely Asian dinner was served while the doctor came through to check me again.
-All good he says, start cutting at 8am the next morning.
+All good he says, start cutting at 8 am the next morning.

 After what only seemed moments, I was back with the living.

-Groggy but aware as I was unstrapped and readied for a room move involving 3 different beds to get me back to.
+Groggy but aware as I was unstrapped and readied for a room move involving 3 different beds to get me back to my room.
 Not a major issue except each time they moved me it was like a scene from MASH as I was yanked, sheet and all, across the divide.Thank God for morphine.